 4. Bring nature inside

 Besides being a beautiful visual to see and a fresh reminder of spring, indoor plants add a touch of energy and life wherever they are scattered around, whether it is on the coffee table, living room mantle or bedside.
 On its own, greenery helps purify the air you breathe in while bringing soothing colors.
-Beyond this, rituals like tending to plants by watering or misting can calm your mind.
+Beyond this, rituals like tending to plants by watering or misting can calm your mind in a peaceful environment.
 Every newly grown green leaf and flower bud gives a reason to appreciate the little things that continue to spark joy.

 5. Be mindful of light